nazliyusufoglu/NFTmarketplace/README.md

 # andromedaApp
 This repo is about a blockchain web3 app named "Andromeda".
 This repo is a modular Web3 application built on the Andromeda blockchain.
-It allows users to connect their wallets, add modules, and dynamically update a configuration JSON to build and deploy decentralized apps easily.
+It allows users to connect their wallets, add modules with  low code.
 ## Installation
 git clone repo-link
 cd andromedaApp
 npm install
 npm run dev
 ## Usage
-Open the [andromeda protocol link](network.https://app.andromedaprotocol.io) and Connect your crypto wallet.
+Open the [andromeda protocol link](https://app.andromedaprotocol.io) and Connect your crypto wallet.

 Select and add the modules you want to include in your app.